Living on Campus at Centenary University can be one of the most exciting and rewarding experiences for a college student.

 - Live-in professional staff and student staff that are available to assist you 24/7

 Unsure of who to speak to about a question you may have or a concern?
-No matter the question there are people available 24/7 and ready assist you.
+No matter the question there are people available 24/7 and ready to assist you.
 A Resident Assistant (RA) is located on each floor and has gone through extensive training to help students work through problems they may encounter.
-Complex Directors (CD) are also available in the Residence Halls.
+Resident Directors (RD) are also available in certain Residence Halls but can be reached by stopping by the Student Life office.

-The Office of Residence Life is located in the Seay Building, main floor next to Career Services and the SAC.
+The Office of Residence Life is located in the Seay Building, main floor next to Multicultural Center, Vibe, and the SAC.

 Phone: 908-852-1400 x 3950